 Cheap Great Barrier Reef Island tour.
 A great escape for the whole family awaits you on Fitzroy Island.
 Located 45 minutes boat ride from Cairns, Fitzroy Island is a continental Island, covered in pristine rainforest and is large enough to be able to escape the crowds.
 Just a 45 minute fast boat ride from Cairns, you will be snorkelling and diving around the island in no time.
-Cheap snorkel packages or upgrade to Glass Bottom Boat Coral Viewing tour, lunch, or Sea Kayaking.
-Cairns best value cheap island tour for backpackers or families on a budget.
+Cheap snorkel packages or upgrade to Glass Bottom Boat Coral Viewing tour, lunch.
+Cairns best value cheap island tour for nature lovers, backpackers or families.

 Cairns Reef Trip | 20 Guests | Sailing Dive & Snorkel Tour | Outer Great Barrier Reef | SV-RD

 - Departs From: Check in is at D Finger, Marlin Marina Cairns

 Leave the crowds behind and join our Great Barrier Reef tour from Cairns.
 Only 20 guests and 3 dedicated crew members.
 Visit up to 2 reef sites on the beautiful Upolu Reef.
 Snorkelling and scuba diving.
 Check in directly on board the boat in Cairns at 7.45am for an 8am departure, returning back to Cairns approx. 4.45pm – 5pm.
 A great budget reef trip for backpackers and families travellers alike not only for the cheap price but the inclusions for the day.

 Great Barrier Reef Tours | Frankland Islands Reef Cruises | Snorkel & Dive

 - Departs From: 169 Ross Road, Deeral, QLD 4871